 I like for my shoe to feel responsive and snappy and fast.
 The Carbon Rocket does all of these things, plus has that signature rocker shape and motion that Hoka is known for.

-I need that rocker effect which protects my big toe joints; vulnerable hot spots on my body which has been running on the roads for 22 years.
+I need that rocker effect that protects my big toe joints; vulnerable hot spots on my body which has been running on the roads for 22 years.

 Plus they look fierce and fast!